web-music-score/wms/README.md

 ## API

 Typedoc API reference is available [here](https://pahkasoft.github.io).
-It has no comments but is mostly self explanatory and gives idea of full API.
+It is not commented but is mostly self explanatory and gives idea of full API.

 Following is the main interface explained.

-### Create Document
+### Create DocumentBuilder

-Document is created using `DocumentBuilder`.
+Documents are created using `DocumentBuilder`.

 ```js
 let builder = new Score.DocumentBuilder();